-c.
-Includes \$2.0 million for the Radiation Exposure Compensation Act.

-- d.
+- b.
+Includes \$2.0 million for the Radiation Exposure Compensation Act. - c.
+Senate report language underscores that funding provided for the Foreign Terrorist Tracking Task Force (FTTTF) would not be provided to the FBI under the Senate bill, rather the task force would be funded as a stand-alone account within the wider Department of Justice budget.
+Consequently, the amount that the Senate bill would provide the FBI, does not include the \$72.6 million for the FTTTF. - d.
 The Homeland Security Act (P.L.
-107-296) transferred the Bureau of Alcohol, Tobacco, Firearms and Explosives to the DOJ. - e.
+107-296) transferred most of the Bureau of Alcohol, Tobacco, Firearms and Explosives to the DOJ. - e.
 This amount does not include the \$1 million appropriated for the Office of Domestic Preparedness in the FY2003 CJS appropriations act, as this office was transferred to the Department of Homeland Security. - f.
-The large increase in the FY2004 request, as compared to the FY2003 enacted budget, reflects the proposed performance-based realignment of the major Office for Domestic Preparedness grant programs in the Justice Assistance account.
-However, the House Committee's recommendation maintains the existing account structure. - g.
+The large increase in the FY2004 request, as compared to the FY2003 enacted budget, reflects the proposed performance-based realignment of the major Office for Justice Programs (OJP) grant programs in the Justice Assistance account.
+However, the House and Senate Committees' recommended maintaining the traditional account structures for OJP. - g.
 Violence Against Women Act (VAWA) programs have been funded under State and Local Law Enforcement Assistance.
-The House-reported bill, however, breaks out VAWA programs as a stand-alone account under th Office of Justice Programs. - h.
-For FY2002 enacted, includes \$2.0 million for the Radiation Exposure Compensation Act and \$9.9 million for the U.S. Parole Commission.
-For all other columns, includes funding for the U.S. Parole Commission only. - For FY2002 enacted, the total amount for DOJ does not include funding for the Immigration and Naturalization Service, since that agency was dismantled and its constituent parts were transferred to the Department of Homeland Security by P.L.
-107-296.
+The House-passed bill, however, breaks out VAWA programs as a stand-alone account under the Office of Justice Programs.